We love to celebrate at RCLS!

-Each year on the last Saturday prior to Halloween RCLS hosts a Hallelujah Carnival.
+Each year on the last Saturday prior to Halloween, RCLS hosts a Hallelujah Carnival.
 The carnival is a low cost, family-friendly evening.
-Participants may find themselves ringing a dinosaur, smashing a frog, hitting the milk bottles or standing in the money booth.
-They could also have a Carnival picture taken, get their face painted, create a craft, throw a wet sponge at a teacher, enter and judge the Pumpkin Contest, play BINGO or walk on the Cake Walk.
-Fabulous foods can be found in the cafeteria, and a Book Fair is located in the library.
+Participants may find themselves ringing a dinosaur, smashing a frog, hitting the milk bottles, or standing in the money booth.
+They could also have a Carnival picture taken, get their face painted, create a craft, throw a wet sponge at a teacher, enter and judge the Pumpkin Contest, play BINGO, or walk on the Cake Walk.
+Families can find food in the cafeteria and a Book Fair in the library.
 This is a highly anticipated event in the school year!

 Every February, RCLS hosts an area basketball tournament.
 Before the tournament begins, RCLS's long-standing tradition is to have an all-school pep rally.
 It is a time when school spirit is high and celebration is in the air.
 The pep band plays, the basketball teams are honored, each class performs a cheer, and the entire student body gets excited to cheer on their Bobcats all weekend long.
 It's good to be a Bobcat!

 RCLS’s spring Track & Field Day is school-wide celebration that marks the coming of spring and the near-end of the school year.
 One can find the usual track and field events, but there are a lot of fun activities and community-building particulars that characterize the day.
 One of the more celebrated activities is the Chapel Family relay.
 Chapel Family leaders typically bring accessories for each member of their Chapel Family, and Families don this apparel to participate in games and the highlight: a Chapel Family relay race.